joakim/entofu/README.md

 | Binary | `11110001` | `10001111` | `10111111` | `10000000` |
 | Mask   | `111100__` | `10______` | `10______` | `10______` |

+It's essentially embedding binary data inside valid Unicode text. [^3]

 ### Efficiency

-Each character contains 3× more data than Base64, making it visually compact.
-The price to pay is 2× more overhead than Base64, relative to the original binary data (when stored in memory and on disk).
+Each character contains _~3×_ more data than Base64, making it visually compact.
+The price to pay is _~2×_ more overhead than Base64, relative to the original binary data (when stored in memory and on disk).

-In other words, this is not suitable for large binaries.
-But it's useful for embedding smaller binary data, such as UUIDs and hashes, within Unicode text.
+In other words, this is not suitable for large binaries if size matters.

+But it's useful for encoding smaller binary data, such as UUIDs and hashes, where length matters.

 #### Some theoretical numbers